ShreyasP4186/ShreyasP4186/README.md

 - 👋 Hi, I’m @ShreyasP4186
-- 👀 I’m interested in Web development and Application development using Pega
+- 👀 I’m interested in Web development and Application development
 - 🌱 I’m currently learning Fullstack Develepment
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on shreyaspawar444@gmail.com